radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![LDAP Schema Extracted with Schema Manager ](Media/Image4.44.jpg)

-Figure 44: LDAP Schema Extracted with Schema Manager
+Figure 45: LDAP Schema Extracted with Schema Manager

 The next step is to load the schema into Hierarchy Builder and follow the wizard to model your virtual view.
-On the View Designer tab, click the Hierarchy Builder button.
+On the View Designer tab, click Hierarchy Builder.
 The figure below depicts this process.

 ![Hierarchy Builder](Media/Image4.45.jpg)

-Figure 45: Hierarchy Builder
+Figure 46: Hierarchy Builder

 Finally, the virtual view built in the hierarchy builder can be viewed and modified (if needed) in the View Designer tab.